Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Timing Correction with Time Over Threshold Information

-The observed data is having reflections, which can not be removed from the data.
-Time walk corrections using this ToT is done using the average time shift for each bin in the figure \ref{fig:totref}(a) is calculated from the observed data.
-The calculated average values are shown in the figure \ref{fig:totref}(b) as a 2D histogram with bin content is the time shift.
-In the plot, an addition of 15 ns is added to have all average points in +ve side for the visualisation.
+The observed reflections in data can not be removed unless the terminator resistances change.
+The average time shift for each bin in figure \ref{fig:totref}(a) is calculated from the observed data, which is the mean of the distribution obtained by taking the difference between the observed time and the expected time from equation~\ref{eqn:strainghttime}.
+Depending on the ToT and the position in a strip, this shift is applied to correct for the time-walk.
+The calculated average values are shown in figure \ref{fig:totref}(b) as a 2D histogram where the bin content shows the time shift to be applied as the correction.
+In the plot, an addition of 15 ns is done to have all average points on the positive side for the visualization.
 The mean shifts from each bin can be used for correction in further analysis.

-The time residual plot obtained without and with the above mentioned correction shows a large deviation from gaussian at a leading time as shown in figure \ref{fig:timeresoWithButton} \footnote{Throughout the paper, where simultaneously plotted distributions for X- and Y-side, the balck and red colors are for X- and Y-side respectively.
-The $\sigma_{x/y}$ and RMS in the plots are the Guassian fitted width and the root mean square of the distributions.}.
-This is predominantly attributed to the button positions\cite{e}.
-For all the subsequent analysis, a $6\,cm \times 6\,cm$ area in the vicinity of the buttons are removed to avoid the bias due to those hits.
-This corresponds to a $\sim$10$\%$ decrease in the statistics for 81 button RPC's and a $\sim$7$\%$ decrease in the statistics for 64 button RPC's.
+The time residual distribution for a layer is obtained by taking the time difference between the measured time hit and the expected time hit after fitting the measured times of layers other than that under study using equation~\ref{eqn:strainghttime}.
+The time residual plot obtained without and with the above mentioned correction shows a large deviation from a gaussian distribution at a leading time as shown in figure \ref{fig:timeresoWithButton} \footnote{Throughout the paper, where simultaneously plotted distributions for X- and Y-side, the black and red colors are for X- and Y-side respectively.
+The $\sigma_{x/y}$ and RMS in the plots are the Gaussian fitted width and the root mean square of the distributions.}.
+This is predominantly attributed to the spacer positions\cite{e}.
+For all the subsequent analysis, a $6\,cm \times 6\,cm$ area is removed in the vicinity of the spacers to avoid the bias due to those hits.
+This corresponds to a $\sim$10$\%$ decrease in the statistics for 81 spacer RPCs and a $\sim$7$\%$ decrease in the statistics for 64 spacer RPCs.

-The time residues for layer-3 before and after correcting the ToT with pixel-wise time shift correction and also removing the button positions is shown in figure \ref{fig:timeresoM1M2}(a) and \ref{fig:timeresoM1M2}(b) respectively.
+The time residual distributions for layer-3 before and after correcting the ToT with pixel-wise time shift correction and also removing the spacer positions is shown in figure \ref{fig:timeresoM1M2}(a) and \ref{fig:timeresoM1M2}(b) respectively.
+There is a clear reduction of tails on the negative side of the distributions.